Azure/azure-sdk-for-js/common/tools/dev-tool/README.md

 ### Command Interface

 Every command file's exports must implement the `CommandModule` interface defined in `src/util/commandModule.ts`.
 The interface requires that every command export a constant `commandInfo` that implements the `CommandInfo` interface defined in the same file.
+A helper command `makeCommandInfo` is provided to assist with the creation of this interface while providing strong type-checking of command-line options.
 The `CommandInfo` interface specifies the name, description, and options (command-line arguments) of the command.
 The command module must also export an async handler function as its default export.
 Two helper functions, `leafCommand` and `subCommand` are provided to assist with development and to provide strong type-checking when extending dev-tool.

 ### Creating a new leaf command

 To create a new leaf command in one of the existing sub-command, create a new TypeScript file for that command.
 Make sure that your module exports the required `commandInfo` and default handler function.
+When creating the `commandInfo` object, use the `makeCommandInfo` helper function.
 When creating a command, use the `leafCommand` helper to get a strongly-typed `options` parameter for your handler.

 As an example, we can create a new `hello-world` command under the `dev-tool package` sub-command.
 The command will print out a string using the many different logging functions.
 It will accept an argument `--echo <string here>` that specifies the string to be printed.